 Ness Islands – meander along this beautiful walk, which was the inspiration behind Dragonfly In Amber Part Seven ‘Witch -Hunt’, when Brianna and Roger ‘stroll down the narrow walk by the River Ness’.

-Day Three of your Outlander Tour – south towards Edinburgh and Fife to explore the filming locations for the next four days…
+Day Three to Six of your Outlander Tour takes you to Edinburgh and Fife to explore the following filming locations over four days…

 The Highland Village used in the Episode ‘Rent’ (filming location) – this is the beautiful 18th century village used as MacKenzie Village in the Outlander episode ‘Rent’.
-This wonderful open air, living history site stretches over a mile and includes a great example of a 1700s Highland township where you can experience what life was like for Highlanders during the Jacobite period.
-There is no admission fee, though they do encourage donations.
+This wonderful village allows you to experience what life was like for Highlanders during the Jacobite period.
+There is no admission fee, though they do request a donation.

 Cranesmuir Church used in the Witch Trials (filming location) – this beautiful church has medieval origins and was used as the location for Cranesmuir Church.
 This hosted the infamous scenes of Claire and Geillis’s witch trial, where you can stand in the very same pulpit.

-Falkland (filming location) – which substitutes for 1940s and 1960s Inverness in the first and second series.
+The Town used as Inverness (filming location) – this beautiful town substitutes for 1940s and 1960s Inverness in the first and second series.
 See Mrs. Baird’s Guesthouse; the fountain where the ghost of Jamie looks up at Claire’s room; Fayre Earth Gift Shop was used as Farrell’s Hardware and Furniture Store, and Campbell’s Coffee House and Eatery is Campbell’s Coffee Shop in the TV series.
+You can enjoy lunch at Mrs Bairds too if you like…

 The French Port (filming location) – The picturesque harbour was transformed to portray the French port of Le Havre in the 1740s where Jamie and Claire land when they escape to France.
 This is where Claire discovers smallpox on the Comte St Germain’s ship.

-Aberdour Castle (filming location) – This was used as the monastery where Claire and Murtagh bring Jamie to recover after his ordeal at the prison; the Old Kitchen and Long Gallery were used for filming.
-This beautiful castle was once a luxurious Renaissance home, and is amongst the oldest standing masonry castles in Scotland.
+The Monastery where Claire and Murtagh bring Jamie to recover from his prison ordeal (filming location) – This beautiful castle was once a luxurious Renaissance home, and is one of the oldest standing masonry castles in Scotland.

-Cranesmuir Village and Square (filming location) – see the fictional village of Cranesmuir where Geillis lives, and behind the impressive Culross Palace is where Claire’s herb garden at Castle Leoch is located.
-The town also lends its backdrop to the Jacobite encampment and makeshift hospital scenes in series two.
+Cranesmuir Village and Square (filming location) – walk through the fictional village of Cranesmuir where Geillis lives.
+See the square where the young lad’s ear was hammered to the post, and visit the impressive garden where Claire and Geillis gathered herbs.
+This town also lends its backdrop to the Jacobite encampment and makeshift hospital scenes in series two.

 Jack Randall’s Fort William HQ (filming location) – This incredible 15th century fortress provides the setting for the Fort William headquarters of Black Jack Randall.
-This featured the scene of Jamie being flogged.
+This featured the heartbreaking scene of Jamie’s flogging.

-Bo’ness & Kinneil Railway Station (filming location) – This picturesque railway station was transformed into a wartime London railway station where Claire and Frank say their goodbyes.
+The Railway Station where Claire and Frank said their goodbyes (filming location) – This picturesque station was transformed into a wartime London railway station for this scene.

 Castle Leoch (filming location) – This stunning castle plays a leading role in Outlander as the fictional Castle Leoch, home to Colum MacKenzie and his Clan.
 It also features in the first episode when Claire and Frank visit the castle when it stands in ruins on their day trip out.

-…and from there, we will return you to Inverness where we can drop you off either at your overnight accommodation, or at a location of your choice.
+…and then we will return you to Inverness where we can drop you off either at your overnight accommodation, or at a location of your choice.

 Your Private Outlander Tour for up to 2 people includes: